Register for Thursday, August 16, 2018 at 8:30 a.m. to 10:00 a.m.

 - Create a syllabus activity for your class.

-- Make your syllabus available to your students.
+- Add your syllabus to Laulima to make it accessible to students.

 Access KSCM and create a “standard” syllabus